 All saffron bulbs we sell in our webshop have been qualified as first class flower bulbs by the Dutch Flower Bulb Inspection Service, the BKD and come with a unique European plant passport.

 The Flower Bulb Inspection Service (Bloembollenkeuringsdienst or BKD) has been tasked by the Ministry of Economic Affairs with the quality inspection of all flower bulb crops in the Netherlands on both quarantine pathogens and quality defects.
 The BKD also performs laboratory analyses and import and export inspections.
 Under administration of The Dutch Food and Consumer Product Safety Authority (Nederlandse Voedsel- en Warenautoriteit or NVWA), the BKD issues export certificates under the Phytosanitary Directive for traders of flower bulbs, needed at the export of flower bulbs that are destined for third countries outside the European Union.

 Before starting the inspection process, the flower bulb crops have to be registered at the BKD.

 Once the bulbs have been planted and emerged, the crop is inspected visually in the field.
 Once the plants are fully grown or when the bulbs are in bloom, a second visual inspection is performed.
 If irregularities have been detected, samples are taken which are either examined in the laboratory for viruses, bacteria and nematodes or planted in the greenhouse.

 For export certification, the BKD also performs ‘dry inspections’, which are inspections of the harvested flower bulbs.

-If no anomalies are detected, the inspected flower bulb stock gets its own unique certificate number.
-On the basis of this number you can see that the flower bulbs are free of diseases, pests and deviations.
+If no anomalies are detected, the inspected flower bulb stock gets its own unique European plant passport.
+On the basis of this passport you can see that the flower bulbs are free of diseases, pests and deviations.

 Approved batches of flower bulbs for export to countries outside of the European Union, are given a phytosanitary certificate specifically for their country of destination.